 We continuously monitor and review all current accounting pronouncements and standards from the Financial Accounting Standards Board of U.S. GAAP for applicability to our operations.
-As of April 30, 2022, there were no other new pronouncements or interpretations that had or were expected to have a significant impact on our financial reporting.
+As of October 29, 2022, there were no new pronouncements or interpretations that had or were expected to have a significant impact on our financial reporting.